LukeSmithxyz/based.cooking/content/matcha-cookies.md

 2. Add white sugar, brown sugar and salt and mix with a whisk
 3. Add egg and vanilla extract and mix with a whisk until well mixed.
 4. Add flour, matcha powder and baking soda and mix with a whisk until you can hardly see the powder.
 5. Add white coverture chocolate and macadamia and mix evenly with spatula.
 6. Allow 30 minutes to 1 hour in the refrigerator until the dough hardens.
 7. Pan with a 5cm diameter cookie and bake at 170°C (338°F) for 9 minutes.
 (Unox convection oven)

 * Preheat the oven beforehand.
-My oven is very hot, so raise the oven temperature a little bit higher if you have common oven.
+My oven is very hot, so raise the oven temperature a little higher if you have common oven.
 * If you bake too little, it will not be cooked.
 If you bake too long, it will become hard.
 * The white coverture chocolate melts smoothly in your mouth, and the white chocolate chip has a more chewy texture.
 So you can choose anything to your taste.